-- (5) The nexus between the criminal conduct of the person and the job duties of the position to be filled. - (6) The person's prison, jail, probation, parole, rehabilitation, and employment records since the date the crime was committed. - (7) The subsequent commission by the person of a crime listed in subdivision (a)(2) of this section.
+- (4) The circumstances surrounding the commission of the crime, if known. - (5) The nexus between the criminal conduct of the person and the job duties of the position to be filled. - (6) The person's prison, jail, probation, parole, rehabilitation, and employment records since the date the crime was committed. - (7) The subsequent commission by the person of a crime listed in subdivision (a)(2) of this section.

-If, after reviewing these factors, the Board determines that the applicant's criminal history disqualifies the applicant for licensure, the Board may deny licensure of the applicant.
+If, after reviewing these factors, the Board determines that the applicant's criminal history disqualifies the applicant for licensure, the Board may deny licensure or apprentice designation of the applicant.
 The Board may disclose to the applicant information contained in the criminal history record check that is relevant to the denial.
 The Board shall not provide a copy of the criminal history record check to the applicant.
 The applicant shall have the right to appear before the Board to appeal the Board's decision.
 However, an appearance before the full Board shall constitute an exhaustion of administrative remedies in accordance with Chapter 150B of the General Statutes.

-(d) Limited Immunity. - The Board, its officers, and employees, acting in good faith and in compliance with this section, shall be immune from civil liability for denying licensure to an applicant based on information provided in the applicant's criminal history record check.
-(2003-400, s.
-8; 2005-451, s.
-1; 2007-416, s.
-1; 2012-12, s.
-2(vv); 2014-100, s.
+(d) Limited Immunity. - The Board, its officers, and employees, acting in good faith and in compliance with this section, shall be immune from civil liability for denying licensure or apprentice designation to an applicant based on information provided in the applicant's criminal history record check.
+(2003-350, s.
+11; 2004-177, s.
+2; 2012-12, s.
+2(ee); 2015-181, s.
+47; 2014-100, s.
 17.1(o); 2015-181, s.
-47; 2015-286, s.
-2.2; 2023-134, s.
-19F.4(ppp).)
+47; 2023-134, s.
+19F.4(xx).)